Russian petrochemical giant Sibur merges with rival TAIF

 TAIF

-Sibur is a giant in Russia’s petrochemical’s business but TAIF is the second biggest player.
-It controls 68% of Russia’s synthetic rubber production, with a specialism in tires, and 23% of plastics.
-TAIF Group of companies was established in 1995 and controls 96% of the chemical, petrochemical and oil and gas processing industries in Tatarstan.
+Sibur is a giant in Russia’s petrochemical’s business but TAIF is the second-biggest player.
+It controls 68% of Russia’s synthetic rubber production, specialising in tyres, and 23% of plastics.
+The TAIF group of companies was established in 1995 and controls 96% of the chemical, petrochemical and oil and gas processing industries in Tatarstan.
 The company also owns an oil refinery, TAIF-NK, which provides much of the feedstock and is not included in the deal with Sibur.

 “The shareholders retain control of the oil refinery but there are also long-term supply contracts for the production companies as part of this deal,” says Komyshan.

-And the two companies know each other well as Sibur has been one of the main suppliers of hydrocarbons to TAIF for years.
+And the two companies know each other well, as Sibur has been one of the main suppliers of hydrocarbons to TAIF for years.

-“TAIF buys liquefied petroleum gas (LPG) from the market and Sibur has been its biggest supplier for years so we are already pretty integrated as a supplier,” says Komyshan.
-“That has been part of the logic driving this deal as both sides can see joining forces boosts long-term prospects, the security of supply and our investment programs are complementary.”
+“TAIF buys liquefied petroleum gas (LPG) from the market and Sibur has been its biggest supplier for years, so we are already pretty integrated as a supplier,” says Komyshan.
+“That has been part of the logic driving this deal, as both sides can see joining forces boosts long-term prospects, the security of supply, and our investment programmes are complementary.”

-Expanding the investment program at TAIF was a major motivation for the Tatarstan based company to enter into the deal, according to its chairman.
+Expanding the investment programme at TAIF was a major motivation for the Tatarstan-based company to enter into the deal, according to its chairman.

-“One of the key elements of the deal is TAIF Group's $20bn strategic development programme,” Albert Shigabutdinov, Chairman of TAIF's Board of Directors said in a statement.
+“One of the key elements of the deal is TAIF Group's $20bn strategic development programme,” Albert Shigabutdinov, chairman of TAIF's board of directors said in a statement.
 “Combine that with the development programme that Sibur is already running in Western Siberia and the Far East, and it is safe to say that the new company will hit its targets.
 We definitely have to work hard, but our goal is to create a completely new and strictly performance-oriented corporate culture drawing on TAIF's and Sibur’s best practices.”

 Komyshan says the two companies don't really compete.
 TAIF is a bigger player in rubbers than Sibur, which is not a main focus for the company, which only has one rubber plant, and typically TAIF uses a heavier feedstock than Sibur.
-TAIF is also heavily into styrene chains, which is also not a Sibur thing.
-Where they do overlap is in polyolefins, but in a complimentary way.
+TAIF is also heavily into styrene chains, which is also not a Sibur focus.
+Where they do overlap is in polyolefins, but in a complementary way.

 “But that is a big family of products.
-It allows us to rationalize the production depending on demand and location to create a bigger and more efficient production,” says Komyshan.
-“Plus we like their investment program that compliments our own very well.
-We are going to combine the programs that should lead to more growth.”
+It allows us to rationalise the production, depending on demand and location, to create a bigger and more efficient production,” says Komyshan.
+“Plus we like their investment programme that complements our own very well.
+We are going to combine the programmes that should lead to more growth.”

 Previously TAIF said the deal would help accelerate key projects in its 2030 strategic development programme that will see more than RUB1.5 trillion ($20bn) of investments over the next ten years.